awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ```

 ### -Force
-Forces overwriting of existing data (such as when there are data conflicts).
+Forces overwriting of existing data in the Clip, User, and Video lookup caches.

 ```yaml
 Type: SwitchParameter